-Banking, engineering, marketing, selling, tourism, business journalism, the media, insurance, manufacturing, importing and exporting, teaching, translating, interpreting and much more.
+Banking, engineering, marketing, selling, tourism, business journalism, the media, insurance, manufacturing, importing and exporting, teaching, translating, interpreting-the list goes on and on.

 People with language skills are highly thought of in the modern world.
 They stand out as talented and successful people, with broad and exciting horizons.
 GCSE Spanish will add an extra dimension to a skills profile and always looks positive on a CV.
 Students will be in a stronger position to get a job in a company with international links, and this improves employability for those who would like to work abroad.